hmcts/ccpay-module-function/README.md

 The name for the function app.

 ##### account_replication_type
 The Storage Account replication type.
 See azurerm_storage_account module for posible values.
-Defaults to "LRS"
+Defaults to "LRS".

+##### plan_type
+The service plan to use (dedicated or consumption).
+Defaults to consumption.
+Can be customise dedicated plan using plan_settings variable.

 ##### app_settings
 Application settings to insert on creating the function app.